GCT Featured Articles

 Geothermal district heating in Iceland

 Iceland experiences moderately cool summers, and often bone-chilling winters.
 Situated directly on the Mid-Atlantic Ridge, Iceland is one of the most geothermally active locations in the world.
-Geothermal energy is a low carbon heating and energy solution; a readily available sustainable energy solution for Reykjavik (the capital city of Iceland), as the city draws energy from the country’s geothermal energy potential.
+Geothermal energy is a low carbon heating and energy solution; a readily available sustainable energy solution for Reykjavik (the capital city of Iceland).
+Reykjavik, as well as the other Icelandic cities, draws energy from the country’s enormous geothermal energy potential.

 Iceland is covered by mountains and volcanoes, in a country with constantly shifting tectonic plates.
 Many Icelandic volcanoes are active volcanoes.
 As a result, Iceland is home to underground rivers of magma, which result in hot water and steam under the extreme-weather-prone surface of the Icelandic countryside.
 Thus, Iceland is also home to many geysers and hot springs - ideal sources of geothermal energy.